samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Spellcasting Focus

-A Spellcasting Focus is an object that certain creatures can use in place of a spell’s Material components if those materials aren’t consumed by the spell and don’t have a cost specified.
+A Spellcasting Focus is an object that certain creatures can use in place of a spell's Material components if those materials aren't consumed by the spell and don't have a cost specified.
 Some classes allow its members to use certain types of Spellcasting Focuses. *See also* chapter 7 ("[Casting Spells](/sources/dnd/phb-2024/spells#CastingSpells)").

 ---